okorach/sonar-tools/README.md

 - **sonar-projects-export**: Exports all projects from a platform (EE and higher)
 - **sonar-projects-import**: Imports a list of projects into a platform (EE and higher)

+:information_source: Although they are likely to work with many versions, the offered tools are **only tested against SonarQube LTS (Long Term Support) and LATEST versions**

 # Requirements and Installation
 - `sonar-tools` requires python 3.6 or higher